micmejia/bible-dump/NKJV/Job/Job 9.md

 _If_ I am condemned, Why then do I labor in vain?

 ###### 30
-If I wash myself with snow water, And cleanse my hands with [^h]soap,
+If I wash myself with snow water, And cleanse my hands with soap,

 ###### 31
-Yet You will plunge me into the pit, And my own clothes will [^i]abhor me.
+Yet You will plunge me into the pit, And my own clothes will abhor me.

 ###### 32
 "For _He is_ not a man, as I _am,_ _That_ I may answer Him, _And that_ we should go to court together.